 5. Build a Blog Writing Portfolio

-Another top tip in terms of how to become a blog writer is to build a top-notch portfolio.
+Another way to fast-track you on your journey to learning how to become a blog writer full-time is build a strong portfolio.

-We’ve already touched upon what you need to do if you don’t have any client samples to show future clients.
+We’ve already touched upon what you need to do if you haven’t had a client yet and don’t have any samples to show prospective clients.
 (Friendly reminder: you work on your blog and link prospective clients to your best blog posts.)

-That said, another option is guest posting on other people’s blogs or writing free articles for online magazines.
+That said, another option is guest posting on other people’s blogs.

 Sure, it’s time-consuming and you’re not going to get any money from it, but a guest post still serves as a sample.
 And this sample might win you a client in the future, which means that (technically) you will receive money from it eventually!
-Wahoo.
+(Happy dance.)

 6. Perfect Your Pitch